-If notification is received from the applicant or assignce of the death of the sole principal attorney and the application is up for action by the examiner, correspondence is held with the applicant or assignee who originally appointed the deceased attorney.
+If notification is received from the applicant or assignee of the death of the sole principal attorney and the application is up for action by the examiner, correspondence is held with the applicant or assignee who originally appointed the deceased attorney.

-If notification is received from the office of the deceased attorney and the application is up for action, the examiner when preparing the Office action should add Form Paragraph 4.02.
+If notificaton is received from the office of the deceased attorney and the application is up for action, the examiner when preparing the Office action should add Form Paragraph 4.02.

-¶ 4.02 Death of Attorney, Notice Received From Attorney's Office In view of the notification of the death of the attorney of record, the power of attorney is terminated.
+4.02 Death of Attorney, Notice Received From Attorney's Office

+In view of the notification of the death of the attorney of record, the power of attorney is terminated.
 A new attorney may be appointed.

-If notification of the death of the sole principal attorney is received from the \\>Office of Enrollment and Discipline< or some \>other< source, there will be no paper of record in the file wrapper to indicate that the attorney is deceased.
+If notification of the death of the sole principal attorney is received from the Attorney's Roster or some outside source, there will be no paper of record in the file wrapper to indicate that the attorney is deceased.
 Correspondence therefore continues to be held with the office of the deceased attorney but a copy of the Office action is also mailed to the person who originally appointed the attorney.
 In such an Office action where the application is not ready for allowance the examiner should add Form Paragraph 4.03.

-¶4.03 Death of Attorney, Notice From Other Source
+4.03 Douth of Attorney, Notice From Other Source